The centre of the LTS community is worship.

 We gather, hear the Word, share the Lord’s Supper, and are sent.
 We sing praises, lament, renew Baptismal promises, and pray for the life of God’s world.
 We proclaim that Christ has died, Christ has risen, and Christ will come again.
 Worship is the central ground of our lives as a seminary community.

-The liturgical traditions of our community emerge from Biblical texts, historic Christian rites, reforming principles of the Lutheran Confessions, and a rich heritage of liturgical music.
-These things shape the practices of our worship life as contemporary Christians studying in an ecumenical context in western Canada.
+The liturgical traditions of our community emerge from Biblical texts, historic Christian rites, reforming principles of the Lutheran Confessions, and our rich heritage of liturgical music.
+We look for ways to foster community and cultivate ecumenism.

 Our students worship together on campus - in the classroom, and with others in the Saskatoon Theological Union (STU).
 The STU is a partnership of three seminaries in Saskatoon: College of Emmanuel & St. Chad (Anglican), St. Andrew’s College (United Church of Canada), and Lutheran Theological Seminary.
 Together, we occupy space in the St. Andrew’s College building on the University of Saskatchewan campus.
 We worship together in our STU chapel and at other times we gather electronically for worship via Zoom.

 When our students are taking a LTS course, they participate each day with the professor in early morning and late afternoon worship.
 The exception is on Thursdays when everyone joins the 11:40am STU worship service.

 Worship with the STU: